pyridine/JFOL/README.md

 make
 ````

+Although if you don't want to download the whole git repository, I'd recommend you just [download the sources](https://github.com/pyridine/JFOL/archive/master.zip) and make those.

 ## Usage

 The `jfol` script ties together the parser and the prover.
 You may need to `chmod +x jfol` in order to use it.
 I have provided several examples of the syntax the prover accepts in `jfol/arguments`.
 If you wish to see the actual syntax specification, check out `fol.waxeye`.

 Here's an example of the syntax JFOL accepts: